 – HIIT cardio – HIIT stands for High Intensity Interval Training and is characterized by short periods of maximum effort followed by

-4. Last but not least, don’t forget small things that can lead to fat loss over time.
+4. Don’t forget small things that will add up over time.

 – Drink plenty of water (a gallon a day or more).
 Water helps the body metabolize stored fat and transports nutrients to muscles.